0800robin/10PrintAdventures/README.md

 ### How to explore the code

-Open this folder up using a text editor, such as <a target="_blank" href="#">VS Code</a>, to explore  the commented code to start learning how it works.
+Open this folder up using a text editor, such as <a href="#" target="_blank" >VS Code</a>, to explore  the commented code to start learning how it works.

-**art.js** - The <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps">Javascript</a> code which generates the canvas and shapes on the screen.
+**art.js** - The <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps" target="_blank" >Javascript</a> code which generates the canvas and shapes on the screen.

-**index.html** - The <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML">HTML</a> document the web browser presents to the user.
+**index.html** - The <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML" target="_blank" >HTML</a> document the web browser presents to the user.
 This contains the control interface and pulls in the p5 library.

-**style.css** - Some basic <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps">CSS</a> which applies a layout and set of styles the whole page so it looks nice.
+**style.css** - Some basic <a href="https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps" target="_blank" >CSS</a> which applies a layout and set of styles the whole page so it looks nice.

 ### Creative Coding learning resources